Updated: April 3, 2025

 Usually, a warehouse management system interfaces the following data hubs:

 Syncing your store with a CRM allows you to reflect all customer interactions with your platform in a centralized location, empowering your digital marketing strategy and sales.
 By integrating your ecommerce store with a CRM, you can automatically keep track of important customer information, such as purchase history and contact details.
-This valuable data can then be used to personalize shopping experiences, supplement customer support, and increase a conversion rate.
+This valuable data can then be used to personalize shopping experiences, supplement customer support, and increase a conversion rate and customer retention.

 Moreover, analyzing your buyer persona — their buying patterns, payment methods, and more — helps you inform the decision about your product lines and necessary adjustments to the buying process.
 Combined with inventory data, CRM insights allow for accurate inventory level prediction based on historical turnover.